julianlk522/julianlk.com/content/about.md

 I'm Julian Lindsay-Kaufman.
 Nice to meet you!

-I have broad interests and volatile interest in them.
-There are way too many captivating topics to attend to, so I aim to specialize in generalizing.
+I have broad interests and volatile interest in them, so I aim to specialize in generalizing.

 My #1 goal is to make information as available and as precise as it can be for all interested people.
 My focus here is on evolving self-education technology.
 In particular, I'm building an extremely efficient, simple search engine and social bookmarking page at [FITM](https://fitm.online)&mdash;and filling it with awesome Internet treasure!